Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 We ran the co-clustering models on 10 replicates of the experiment using $K=R=3$; the results appear in the third line of Figure \ref{figure:CER_simulations}.
 On the rows, \spartaco~outperforms the competitor models returning a CER of zero for all replicates.
-On the columns, its clustering accuracy is highly variable: the median CER is 0.21, the third and the first quartiles are 0.08 and 0.25, and extremes are 0 and 0.36.
+On the columns, its clustering accuracy is highly variable: the median CER is 0.21, the first and the third quartiles are 0.08 and 0.25, and extremes are 0 and 0.36.
 The competitor models, and in particular the k-means type models, are substantially less variable than \spartaco.
 Their median column CER is 0.13.
 However, none of them ever returns a perfect classification.

 Even if \spartaco~ has returned unstable results on the columns, the advantages brought by our model against the competitors are many, and are particularly visible from the results on the rows.
-The column clustering changes considerably across the replicates because, in the current setup, our estimation algorithm is more sensible to the starting points.
+The column clustering changes considerably across the replicates because, in the current setup, our estimation algorithm is more sensible to the starting points. \review{This aspect is highlighted also by the estimated column clustering uncertainties $\colepsilon$, whose values across the 10 replicates are now mainly between 0.3 and 0.4 (see Supplementary Figure 4)}.
 From our experience, if independent runs of the estimation algorithm reach distant stationary points, both the number of starting points and the number of iterations of the SE Step should be increased to favor a faster exploration of the space of the configurations.